ChristianJHughes/devTools/README.md

 - [**ImageOptim**](https://imageoptim.com/mac) - Open-source painless image optimization.
 A must-have when working with images being published to the web.
 - [**CleanMyMac 3**](https://macpaw.com/cleanmymac) - The best app for removing junk files, cleaning out caches, and fixing permission issues.
 Just turn off the garbage helper tool.
 - [**PDF Toolkit+**](https://itunes.apple.com/us/app/pdf-toolkit/id545164971?mt=12) - Performs all sorts of useful actions on PDF documents.
 I frequently use it to stich multiple PDFs together.
+- [**CDTo**](https://github.com/jbtule/cdto) - Adds a button to the Finder toolbar that opens the current directory in a new Terminal Window.
+A huge time save.
+- [**OpenInCode**](https://github.com/sozercan/OpenInCode) - Adds a button to the Finder toolbar that opens the current directory in a new VSCode Window.
+A huge time save.

 ### Browsers